vishaltak/gitlab-development-kit/doc/howto/geo.md

 ### GDK update command error on secondaries

-You will see the following error after running `gdk update` on your local Geo secondary.
+You see the following error after running `gdk update` on your local Geo secondary.
 It is ok to ignore.
 Your local Geo secondary does not have or need a test DB, and this error occurs on the very last step of `gdk update`.